vpnhood/Vpnhood.Client.Connect/README.md

 This repo keeps releases of VpnHood!
 CONNECT

-For source code see: https://github.com/vpnhood/VpnHood
+For source code, see: https://github.com/vpnhood/VpnHood